 Myth Four: Vinegar Detox for Marijuana

-Apple cider vinegar has definitely been having a moment in the wellness and nutrition community.
-People are boasting about all the benefits of drinking it.
-And some claim that drinking a small glass of this acidic concoction will help you detox quickly from marijuana.
+Apple cider vinegar has become popular in the wellness and nutrition community.
+People are boasting about all the benefits of drinking it, with some claiming that drinking a small glass of this acidic concoction will help you detox quickly from marijuana.
+However, this claim is unproven, and drinking vinegar can be harmful because it increases the risk of hyponatremia, which can be potentially fatal if not properly treated.

 Myth Five: Detox Tea for Weed

-Detox teas are a popular diet product that contains trace amounts of laxatives to cause a person to go to the bathroom frequently.
+Detox teas are a popular diet product containing trace amounts of laxatives, designed to cause a person to go to the bathroom frequently.
 Some theorize that because these teas “flush out your system,” they may be helpful for a drug detox.

 As we’ve already stated above, flushing out your system does nothing to help you pass a drug test.
+THC is hydrophobic and is stored in your body’s fat cells, so flushing out waste from your digestive tract won’t make a difference in the level of THC in your bloodstream.
 Save your money and avoid these detox teas, which have been known to have adverse long-term side effects.

 Myth Six: Weed Detox Kit